How I manage my anxiety

-After understanding that I was healthy I just realize that I was going to have to start trying to treat my anxiety by myself.
-Medication producing the results I was expecting.
-I was only making me feel worse.
+After understanding that I was healthy I just realized that I was going to have to start trying to treat my anxiety by myself.
+Medication was not producing the results I was expecting.
+It was only making me feel worse.

 So, I decided it was time to try and manage my anxiety myself.
 It is difficult, and it’s a struggle, but I have definitely seen improvement since I began.